Diocese of Sacramento: 1886 to 1922

 Pope Leo XIII erected the Diocese of Sacramento in 1886, taking its territory from the Archdiocese of San Francisco and the Diocese of Grass Valley, which the Vatican suppressed.
 The new diocese covered the eastern section of Northern California (excluding the coastal counties) and Western Nevada.
 The pope named Manogue, then bishop of Grass Valley as the first bishop of Sacramento.

 In 1887, Manogue laid the cornerstone for the Cathedral of the Blessed Sacrament in Sacramento.
 When it was dedicated in 1889, the cathedral was the largest church of any denomination west of the Mississippi River.
 Manogue died in 1895.
 Leo XIII in 1896 named Thomas Grace of Sacramento as his replacement as bishop.

 Grace dedicated St. Patrick Church in Scotia and St. Joseph Church in Redding in 1905.
 In 1906, he received a property deed in Red Bluff to be used for a hospital run by the Sisters of Mercy.
 In 1919, Grace dedicated St. Gall Catholic Church in Gardnerville, Nevada.
 Grace helped launch the diocesan newspaper, The Catholic Herald, in 1908.
-Grace died in 1921.
+He died in 1921.

 1922 to 1958

 In 1922, Pope Pius XI named Auxiliary Bishop Patrick Keane of Sacramento as the third bishop of Sacramento.
-During his six-year tenure, Keane was instrumental in the formation of the parochial school system.He also founded several new parishes and recruited new priests and vocations.
+During his six-year tenure, Keane was instrumental in the formation of the parochial school system.
+He also founded several new parishes and recruited new priests and vocations.
 Keane died in 1928.

 The next bishop of Sacramento was Robert Armstrong of the Diocese of Spokane, appointed by Pope Pius XI in 1929.
 Armstrong institutionalized social work within the diocese and upgraded its school system.
-In 1931, Pius XI erected the Diocese of Reno, taking all the Nevada counties away from the Diocese of Sacramento.
+In 1931, Pius XI erected the Diocese of Reno, taking the Nevada counties away from the Diocese of Sacramento.

 By 1957, the Diocese of Sacramento had a Catholic population of 209,281, a 255% increase over 1940.
 Armstrong established 28 new parishes during his tenure.
 Pope Pius XII named Auxiliary Bishop Joseph McGucken of the Archdiocese of Los Angeles as coadjutor bishop in 1955 to assist Armstrong.
 When Armstrong died in 1957 after 28 years as bishop, McGucken automatically succeeded him as bishop.